shinyay/doc-to-read/README.md

 > For a traditional industrial or service company, making the transition to acting like a software company is a massive undertaking.
 You need to hire new people in every part of your organization; restructure around different economics; overhaul infrastructure.

+> Focus on your core
+> As Steve Jobs once famously said, “Deciding what not to do is just as important as deciding what to do.”
+> Uber doesn’t own their cars.
+They also don’t directly employ their own drivers.
+> The core application and ecosystem around the Uber experience is their primary asset and differentiator.

 - [x] [What don't people understand about DevOps (yet)?](https://www.protocol.com/braintrust/what-people-misunderstand-about-devops)

 <details>